Aifert/CITS3200-Project/API/WEB_API.md

 # RRMS API ‒ Web Page ↔ WebServer

-All data is HTTP Web Page→WebServer, unless otherwise specified.
+>All data is HTTP Web Page→WebServer, unless otherwise specified.
 All requests should be authenticated
+>This document only includes the data flow as an API, not the page-loading HTTP endpoints

 ## HTTP from Front-end → WebServer Initialisation